 Black lentils from the Enna hills have an intense flavor; traditionally cooked in soups, thanks to an unusual mineral note they are also excellent with fish and seafood, particularly shrimp.

-The lentils are harvested between the end of May and the first days of June, but are available year-round.
+The lentils are harvested between the end of May and the first days of June, dryed are available year-round

-Hilly areas in the Leonforte, Enna, Calascibetta and Marianopoli municipalities, Enna province, Sicily region
+Hilly areas in the Leonforte, Enna, Calascibetta and Marianopoli municipalities, Enna province

 Presidium supported by